gurunandan-bhat/blog/content/music/roshan.md

 +++
+title = 'Roshan'
+date = 2024-07-04T22:33:53+05:30
+draft = false
-title = 'Roshan: The Master of Melodic Shringar' date = 2024-07-04T22:33:53+05:30 draft = false
+subtitle = 'The Master of Melodic Shringar'
 +++

 There is an apocryphal story about Roshan requesting S. D. Burman's permission to use the tune of "Thandi hawaein, lehera ke aayen" from Naujawan for a song Roshan was composing for Mamta.
 It seems Burman agreed and Roshan used it to create that lilting "Rahein Na Rahein Hum.
 Meheka karenge..."